wp-plugins/wp-spamshield/readme.txt

 = 100% Trackback Validation and Spam Blocking =
 The trackback validation contains a filter that compares the client IP address of the incoming trackback against the IP address of the server where the link is supposedly coming from.
 If they don't match, then it is guaranteed spam, without fail.
 This alone eliminates more than 99.99% of trackback spam.
 Trackback spammers don't send spam out from the same server where their clients' websites reside.
 There are algorithmic filters in place to ensure 100% trackback spam blocking.
 Although it's far more rare, the plugin protects again pingback spam as well.
 You can be confident that only legitimate trackbacks and pingbacks will get through.

-= Includes a Spam-Free Contact Form, and Anti-Spam for Contact Form 7, Gravity Forms, and Others = Includes drop-in spam-free contact form, with easy one-click installation.
+= Includes a Spam-Free Contact Form, and Anti-Spam for Contact Form 7, Gravity Forms, Ninja Forms, and Others = Includes drop-in spam-free contact form, with easy one-click installation.
 Easy to use - no configuration necessary, but you can configure it if you like.
 (See [Installation](https://wordpress.org/plugins/wp-spamshield/installation/) for info.)
-As of version 1.8.9.9 WP-SpamShield also includes automatic spam protection for Contact Form 7 and Gravity Forms.
-(You don't have to do anything...just add your Contact Form 7 and Gravity Forms to your site, and they will automatically be protected.)
-It will now also automatically protect many forms on your WordPress site from automated spam, even if they are not listed here.
+As of version 1.8.9.9 WP-SpamShield also includes automatic spam protection for Contact Form 7, Gravity Forms, Ninja Forms, and more.
+(You don't have to do anything...just add your Contact Form 7, Gravity Forms, Ninja Forms to your site, and they will automatically be protected.)
+It will now also automatically protect most forms on your WordPress site from automated spam, even if they are not listed here.

 = WordPress Registration Spam Blocking =
 The plugin also includes powerful protection from user registration spam.
 Once you install WP-SpamShield, you don't have to worry about bots or spammy users signing up any more.
 (Note: This protects the WordPress registration form, and registration forms for bbPress, BuddyPress, WooCommerce, s2Member, WP-Members, and more.
 See [this FAQ](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_faqs_13) for more info.